toeggel/ReadTheDocs/docs/frontend/css.md

 You can have pixel to <code>rem</code> calculations done automatically via a preprocessor like Stylus / Sass / Less, or a postprocessor like PostCSS with the PXtoRem plugin.

 Use <code>%</code> for font-size

+# Tailwind

+> [!warning] Do not use `@apply` just to make things look “cleaner”.

+If you’re going to use `@apply`, use it for very small, highly reusable things like buttons and form controls — and even then only if you’re not using a framework like React where a component would be a better choice.